-It is usually possible to reduce the breast size up to the equivalent of two or three bra cup sizes although the amount required will be different for each individual.
+It is usually possible to reduce the breast size up to the equivalent of two or three bra cup sizes although the amount required will be different for each patient.

 The operation involves the removal of fat and breast tissue using a combination of liposuction and direct excision.
 The nipple is left in continuity with the underlying breast while a new higher position for the nipple is created in the skin envelope.

 There are a number of different patterns or techniques that may be used for the breast reduction operation.
-Dr. Quinn has a specific interest in breast surgery and is expert in all techniques ranging from the traditional “inverted T” scar technique, to a “periareolar” technique where scars are limited to solely around the nipple.
+Dr Quinn has a particular interest in breast surgery and is an expert in all techniques ranging from the traditional “inverted T” scar technique to a “periareolar” technique where scars are limited to solely around the nipple.
 Breast reduction techniques can also be used to correct breast asymmetry, including that secondary to previous surgery.

-The operation is performed under a general anesthetic and an overnight stay in hospital is often required as suction drains will usually be necessary for 24-hours.
-However, surgery in a Day Procedure Centre is available in certain circumstances if preferred.
+The operation is administered under a general anaesthetic, and an overnight stay in hospital is often required as suction drains will usually be required for 24-hours.